 This up to date list of banned ingredients is our promise that you can safely shop at Vibrant Market.
 We hope it helps!

 1,4-DIOXANE: by-product and contaminant (unlisted in ingredient labels).
 Potential carcinogen when mixed with other substances, other concerns are organ toxicity and birth defects.
 Found in: products that sud.
+Also commonly found in tap water.

 Aluminum: used as an antiperspirant.
 Potential concerns include neurotoxicity, potential carcinogen, endocrine disruption, suspected to bioaccumulate with organs, and skin and organ irritation